-The country risk exposure is assessed by the amount of carbon emissions (CO2) per capita and per GDP in the country.
-The higher the amount of CO2 emissions per capita and per GDP, the stronger the exposure to the country risk.
-In order to assess country's risk exposure, we use data on CO2 emissions in tonnes per capita provided by OECD1 as well as CO2 emissions per GDP provided by the World Bank.
-The higher the amount CO2 emissions per capita and per GDP in a country, the stronger the exposure to the country risk.
+The country risk exposure is assessed by the amount of greenhouse gas emissions (CO2 equivalent) per capita and per GDP in the country.
+The higher the amount of greenhouse gas emissions per capita and per GDP, the stronger the exposure to the country risk.
+In order to assess country's risk exposure, we use data on CO2 equivalent emissions in tonnes per capita provided by OECD as well as CO2 equivalent emissions per GDP provided by the World Bank.